hermi362/raytracer/README.md

 - g++
 - gnu make

-For the record, I developed this in Debian, using Windows' WSL (Windows Subsystem for Linux).
+For the record I developed this in Debian 10 using WSL (Windows Subsystem for Linux).

 AFAIK I don't use any features that are newer than C++11.

 ## Build instructions
-run 'make'
+Just run `make` in the shell.
+Execute `raytracer` to start program.